Regulations for The Postgraduate Diploma in Design - PGDipDes

 Some qualifications let you choose what subject you'd like to specialise in.
 Your major or endorsement is what you will take the majority of your courses in.

-Schedule A: Core course selection (Choose at least 15 credits from)
+Schedule A: Core courses (Choose 15 credits from)

 Course code: 197465 Creative Leadership 15 credits